mslinn/GoogleOauthPlay/README.md

  1. In the [Google APIs Access page](https://code.google.com/apis/console/?pli=1#project:552677350300:access), click the button titled **Create a new client ID...** and:

   a.
-Select Service account
+Select **Service account**.

   b.
 Click **Create client ID**.
+The following message appears.
+I can't figure out how to change the password:

- Your private key's password is `notasecret`.
+> Your private key's password is `notasecret`.
 You must present this passowrd to use the key.
 There is only one copy of this key.
  You are responsible for downloading it and storing it securely.
 Click **Download private key** and save it with the name **googleKey.p12**.

   c.
 Click **Create new Server key...** and leave the `Accept requests from these server IP addresses` blank, then click **Create**.